-If you’re looking for interesting coffee beans, you may want to look to Africa.
+If you are looking for interesting coffee beans, you may want to look to Africa.
 Everyone wants these big and bright coffees with popping acidity and fruity, earthy flavors.
 Plus, experts believe that coffee originated in Ethiopia.

-If you haven’t tried Ethiopia’s bright, floral beans or Tanzania’s creamy, berry-flavored coffee, what are you waiting for?
+If you have not tried Ethiopia’s bright, floral beans or Tanzania’s creamy, berry-flavored coffee, what are you waiting for?
 African coffees are generally for people with a preference for specialty coffee, but if you are a dark roast lover, don’t worry, there’s something for you, too.

 The world of African coffee is huge but rewarding.
 We hope these reviews will help you find your new favorite coffee beans.

 A Quick Glance at our Favorites for 2024:

 Some of the Best African Coffee Brands:

 1. Volcanica African Kenya Coffee Beans — Best Overall